 BDO TIG recognizes the need for Filipinos to prepare ahead to ensure their financial security and social protection upon retirement and hopefully achieve a comfortable life during their senior years.
-For this reason, BDO TIG prides itself as the first trust entity to be accredited by the Bangko Sentral ng Pilipinas (BSP) and the Bureau of Internal Revenue as an administrator of the Personal Equity and Retirement Account (PERA), a voluntary retirement savings account aimed to supplement future individual retirement plan.
+For this reason, BDO TIG prides itself as the first trust entity to be accredited by the Bangko Sentral ng Pilipinas (BSP) and the Bureau of Internal Revenue as an administrator of the Personal Equity and Retirement Account (PERA), a voluntary retirement savings account aimed to supplement future individual retirement benefits from either SSS, GSIS, and/or from the employer's retirement plan.
 BDO PERA instills the mindset of planning for retirement early, as well as enables customers to take advantage of the tax benefits offered exclusively to PERA contributors.